weiping-playnext/Zenject/README.md

             }
         }
         ```

+1. **FromSubContainerResolveAll** - Same as FromSubContainerResolve except will match multiple values or zero values.

 Note also that the "scope" here (eg. FromCached, FromSingle, or FromTransient) refers to the sub container itself and not the dependency in the subcontainer.
 For FromSingle, the 'singleton' subcontainer is identified by the method in the case of ByMethod, the installer type in the case of ByInstaller, and the prefab in the case of ByNewPrefab or ByNewPrefabResource.